With heavy breaths and a racing heart, she searched through the sterile, steel halls.

 Murati ran past her.

 Storming into one of the dreadnought’s decentralized instrument rooms, she saw Karuniya looking over a seismograph, hydrophone readings, a screen collecting data from a water density probe.
-Karuniya looked up from the LCD control screen and stood up with a muted gasp.
+Karuniya looked up from the LCD control screen and stood up with a muted gasp upon seeing her.

 Over the protests of the security officer, Murati grabbed hold of Karuniya.